Polycarbonate 3D printed part example

 With broad temperature tolerance, Polycarbonate provides engineers with confidence when designing parts for thermally demanding applications, from under-hood automotive components to industrial equipment exposed to heat sources.

-Polycarbonate maintains geometry with a Heat Deflection Temperature (0.45 MPa) of 143.7 °C, protecting dimensional integrity during heat cycling.
+Polycarbonate maintains geometry with a Heat Deflection Temperature @ 66 psi of 138 °C, protecting dimensional integrity during heat cycling.

 Functional Performance